-We’ve mentioned it before, but to be clear – in the T&M model you pay for hours of work and the resources.
+We’ve mentioned it before, but to be clear – in the time and material model you pay for hours of work and the resources.
 There are no additional costs, like in a fixed price model when you pay for a possibility that something might go wrong.

 T&M – cons and problematic issues

 Chance that the final cost would be higher than estimated

 With a fixed price you know exactly what budget you need to have.
 If you choose a time and materials contract, it’s not so predictable – you get the estimation, so you know what to expect, but you don’t know the exact final figures.